American Airlines Absorbs Reno

 Still, APA does have some legal avenues it could pursue.
 The union could file grievances or ask a judge to intervene if contract infractions occur, Engelke said.

-Some insiders say the mediated talks are continuing in part to satisfy U.S. District Judge Joe Kendall, who has set a hearing on Nov.
+Some insiders say the mediated talks continued in part to satisfy U.S. District Judge Joe Kendall, who has set a hearing on Nov.
 15 to determine whether certain individuals should be held liable for the sickout.

 The judge has already fined the union president and vice president $15,000 in connection to the sickout and is expected to consider whether 23 other union officers should also be liable.